mossgreen/mossgreen.github.io/_posts/2019-08-23-Pass-Spring-Professional-Certification.md

 ### Old Version VS New Version

 1. Version 4.2

     You can find a summary about version 4.2 exam from [Vojtech Ruzicka's Programming Blog](https://www.vojtechruzicka.com/exam-notes-pivotal-certified-spring-professional/).

     And study notes from Vitalie: [Core Spring 4.2 Study Guide answers by Vitalie)](https://codingideas.blog/core-spring-4-2-study-guide-answers-part-5-security#What_is_the_delegating_filter_proxy/)

 2. Version 5, before May 2019
-    I've read some blogs about this version of the test.
-In fact, in the beginning, I prepare the test just according to this version of the study guide.

     Some useful resources:
     1. [Passed Spring Professional 5.0 certification with 94%.](https://coderanch.com/t/706033/certification/Passed-Spring-Professional-certification)
     2. [Spring Certification 5.0 study notes from MrR0807](https://github.com/MrR0807/SpringCertification5.0)
     3. [Core Spring 5 – Training and Certification](https://www.ivankrizsan.se/2018/04/28/core-spring-5-training-and-certification/)
     4. [How I became a Pivotal Spring Professional Certified 5.0](https://medium.com/@raphaelrodrigues_74842/how-i-became-a-pivotal-spring-professional-certified-5-0-c6348da5f80b)

-3. Version 5.x after May 2019
+3. Version 5.X, after May 2019

     Before I took the exam, I found that the study guide has been updated.
 It's not a huge change, but it's enough to fail you if you didn't prepare perfectly.
 I took me a while to do an extra study on the new topics.
 It pays.
 I the test, it has at least 4 questions are about actuator, which is a newly added topic.

     Changes: